engRawan2024/qr-code-menu-system/README.md

 # **QR Code Menu System for University Cafeteria**

 A simple and efficient web-based QR Code Menu System that allows customers to access the cafeteria menu by scanning a QR code and enables the admin to manage menu categories and items dynamically.
-The project is built with **HTML**, **CSS**, and **JavaScript** and can be extended with backend functionality.
+The project is built with **HTML**, **CSS**, and **JavaScript** ,MYSQL and PHP For  backend functionality.

 ---